asiakostrzewa/ShazamDesignSystem/docs/Branding.md

 ### One team with the user <!-- omit in toc -->
 We would like to be like a good friend who recommends a good music playlist, offers hugs when bad days come and gives energy when the sun rises.
-We all simply know what our user - friend needs.
+We simply understand the needs of our user - friend.

 ![Astronaut playing basketball, source: https://pin.it/GjPUV6jDr](../links/TeamPlayer.png)